psu13/mutable-hakyll/posts/measurement.md

 We might think that all of the particles coming out of the $S_x$ box should be $z$-spin "up" since we had filtered for those using the first box.
 Sadly, this is not the case.
-Measuring the $x$-spin seems to wipe away whatever $z$ spin we saw before.
+Measuring the $x$-spin seems to wipe away whatever $z$-spin we saw before.
 This is surprising.
 Somehow going through the $S_x$ box has made the $z$-spin undefined again, and we go back to 50/50 instead of 100% spin up.